faucetsdn/faucet/README.md

 To specify a different configuration file set the FAUCET\_CONFIG environment variable.

-Faucet will log to /var/log/faucet/faucet.log by default, this can be changed with the FAUCET\_LOG environment variable.
-Exceptions are by default logged to /var/log/faucet/faucet\_exception.log this can be changed with the FAUCET\_EXCEPTION\_LOG environment variable.
+Faucet will log to /var/log/ryu/faucet/ by default, this can be changed with the FAUCET\_LOG\_DIR environment variable.

 To tell Faucet to reload its configuration file after you've changed it, simply send it a SIGHUP: